Scarabaeus1031/NEXAH/nexah/field_layer/README.md

 Current state:

 - concept: defined
-- implementation: emerging (V64–V69)
+- implementation: minimal but functional
+- metrics: simple proxies
-- integration with navigator: in progress
+- integration with navigation: in progress

 ---

 ## Key Insight

 > Classical methods observe values.
-> The FIELD layer observes structure.
+> The FIELD layer observes **how those values evolve**.

-This enables earlier detection, deeper understanding, and ultimately:

-> navigation within complex systems.
+This provides a different perspective:

+- not just *what the system is*
+- but *how the system moves*

 ---

 ## Summary

-The FIELD layer is the bridge between:
+The FIELD layer connects:

 - dynamics (ARCHY)
 and
-- geometry (MESO + NEXAH)
+- navigation (NEXAH)

-It transforms system evolution into a navigable field.
+by approximating system evolution as a **continuous flow field**.

+This enables:

+> interpretation of system behavior as movement within a structured space